markqvist/Reticulum/docs/source/understanding.rst

 The above functions and principles form the core of Reticulum, and would suffice to create functional networked applications in local clusters, for example over radio links where all interested nodes can directly hear each other.
 But to be truly useful, we need a way to direct traffic over multiple hops in the network.

-In the next sections, two concepts that allow this will be introduced, *paths* and *links*.
+In the following sections, two concepts that allow this will be introduced, *paths* and *links*.

 .. _understanding-transport: